 Very quickly, yoga became a very different form of artistry for me.
 I began going to classes everyday.
 I started volunteering at the studio and working at the front desk in exchange for classes.
 I found myself surrounded by like-minded individuals who shared many of the same interests and passions.
 I started to look beyond perfection and towards a life of contentment, curiosity and compassion.

 I completed my first 200-hour teacher training in 2011 with Marni Task in Cleveland, Ohio and started teaching shortly after.
 In 2014 I moved to San Francisco for a job in Public Relations with hopes of beginning anew and pursuing my teaching.
 It was only a matter of time that I quit the corporate life and dedicated myself to my practice.
 I have since completed more than 500 hours with my primary teachers, Jason Crandell and Janet Stone and have been greatly influenced by Elena Brower.
 Currently, I am part of the teacher training team at The Pad Studios in San Francisco and am a writing contributor for Elephant Journal and Teach.Yoga.

 I teach a soulful, fluid, dynamic vinyasa class rooted in creative and intelligent sequencing with an emphasis on maintaining a balanced, even rhythm of breath.
 My years of dance and skating have inspired the fluidity and grace within my practice, but it is the power of breath and the path to stillness that continues to be my primary anchor.
-Through my classes I hope students find new ways to intimately connect with themselves— in body, mind and spirit; to be inspired to live their yoga on and off the mat and to discover sparks of insight and magic along the way.
+Through my classes I hope students find new ways to intimately connect with themselves— in body, mind and spirit— and to be inspired to live their yoga on and off the mat, discovering sparks of insight and magic along the way.